 - Combine all ingredients and place in a gallon sized Zip Lock bag.
 Let marinade for at least 4 hours.
 Remove steak from bag and broil about 7 minutes per side.
 Remove steak from oven and tent with foil for 10 minutes before slicing.

-Orange Ginger Flank Steak Marinade …It’s What’s for Dinner.
+Asian Steak Marinade For Flank Steak …It’s What’s for Dinner.